-- If Buruli ulcer patients are identified and treated rapidly, simple surgery is needed.
-They will only have a small scar but no deformity and no disability. - •••• Today, some specific drugs can be used to treat Buruli ulcer. - When people with a nodule or small ulcer go to hospital rapidly, surgery may then be avoided.
+When Buruli ulcer is identified and treated rapidly, simple surgery is needed.
+The affected people will only have a small scar but no deformity and no disability.

+Today, some specific drugs can be used to treat Buruli ulcer.

+When a person with a nodule or small ulcer goes to hospital rapidly, surgery may then be avoided.